ivpn/ivpn.net/src/content/pages/setup/router/opnsense.md

 1. Log in to the [IVPN Client Area](/account/).

-2. Choose a WireGuard server to connect to from our list.
-To see our server list go to the `VPN Accounts` page in the Client Area, click the `WireGuard` tab.
-Go to `WireGuard Server List`, which is located under **Tools**.
+2. Choose a WireGuard server to connect to from our [Server Status](/status/) page.
 Make note of the hostname and the public key of the server.

 3. In the OPNSense web interface, go to `VPN > WireGuard > Endpoints` and click the `+` to add a VPN server location (Endpoint/Peer):